About the VicSRC

 The main thing to remember is: VicSRC is a student run, organised and initiated organisation run for the benefit of students.

 An elected Student Executive gives direction to the VicSRC staff, sets policy, communicates with SRCs and helps strengthen and promote the aims of the VicSRC.
 The Executive’s job is to represent what is actually being said via student councils across the state.
-Students can join the Student Executive by nominating for a place at our annual Congress.
+Students can join the Student Executive by nominating for a place.

 A student-focused education system that enhances young people's capacity to change the world.